 The Nawaya Network identifies promising youth from low-income backgrounds in Lebanon and connects them with mentors, trainers, classes, funding, internship, and employment opportunities.
 This year, we are supporting up to 700 youth in three main programs: an entrepreneurship and apprenticeship program for unemployed Lebanese and refugee youth; a coding bootcamp for unemployed computer science graduates from low-income backgrounds; and a talent development program for underprivileged youth.

 In a stagnant economy such as Lebanon's, with youth unemployment at 35%, more needs to be done to provide opportunities for low-income youth.
-The poverty rate is already at 28.5%, and will only get worse given the economic and security situation.
-Since public schools are not able to provide proper education and training in the tech and design fields, youth are graduating without the right skills for the market.
+The poverty rate is at 28.5%,, and will only get worse given the economic and security situation.
+There is a large number of out-of-school and unemployed youth; employment opportunities are difficult to find, particularly for refugees; and a number of youth are graduating without the right skills for the market.

 "Meet Me Halfway" Trailer

 TEDxBeirut 2012 Talk by Founder of Nawaya